vrthra/clone-unit-coverage/README.md

 - [Simian] (http://www.harukizaemon.com/simian/features.html)
 - [CPD] (http://pmd.svn.sourceforge.net/viewvc/pmd/trunk/pmd/src/main/java/net/sourceforge/pmd/lang/ecmascript/) - maybe - only basic support.
 - [tctoolkit](http://code.google.com/p/tctoolkit/) - small project (inactive) uses pygments

+## Observations

+- Things that use a browser to run and show tests are harder to use for our purpose.
+  - Unit is functions in JS unlike Java.
+It is not entirely clear how to extract them because it seems that functions are also used as modules.
+- We need to figure out what portion of a library is actually concerned with testing.
+    So as to make a matrix of which functions have a good coverage over a given function.
+- Every one seems to be writing their own unit test frameworks,
+    - At least 20 different Unit-test frameworks that get a mention in programming language sites.
+    - Library specific unit tests (dojo/YUI/JQuery) that are not reusable elsewhere without modification.